mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 A Registration Entity MAY implement their own policy to protect access to the API, such as with IP white listing, client TLS certificates, etc..
-The Registration Entity SHOULD take steps to ensure that a lack of additional authentication does not open up a denial of service mechanism against the systems of the Registration Entity, the Registry, or the child operator.
+The Registration Entity SHOULD take steps to ensure that their implementation of this protocol does not open up an avenue for a denial of service attack against the systems of the Registration Entity, the Registry, or the child operator.

 ## RESTful Resources